“Fake news” re-employment law in the media

 Panto now over, I have time to catch up with my television viewing.
-And my favourite at the moment is the most recent series of “Cold Feet”.
+And my favorite at the moment is the most recent series of “Cold Feet”.

 Or at least it was until the end of the series.
 Let me explain.